Resources and Important Steps for the Producer

 Rehearsal Spaces List

-There are more than a dozen rehearsal studios located in various facilities across campus.
+There are more than a dozen dance studios located in various facilities across campus.
 They are a range of sizes and are accessed through a wide range of offices.
-A complete list of rehearsal spaces, and information about their sizes and reservation processes, may be found here.
+A complete list of rehearsal spaces, and information about their size, floor surfaces, and reservation processes, may be found here.
+The Alliance for Dance at Yale(ADAY) coordinates rehearsal time in several of these spaces at the beginning of each semester.
+Be sure to register your group leaders with ADAY to be included in this process.

 Important Steps for the Producer